 Housing in Mexico

 Luckily for Americans who want to retire in Mexico, the U.S. dollar’s strength against the peso allows for some great real estate deals.
-If you want to rent in retirement in a city center, you can expect to find apartments for just under $600 per month, according to Numbeo.
-A three-bedroom in a city center would only set you back only around $1,150 a month.
-If you’re looking for something more permanent, you can buy a home in a city center for around $176 per square foot.
-You’ll still have to pay utilities, which typically add up to around $107, according to Numbeo (this total comprises traditional utilities, a cell phone plan and internet access).
+A three-bedroom in a city center would only set you back only around $1,464.45 a month, per Numbeo.
+If you’re looking for something more permanent, you can buy an apartment in a city center for around $257 per square foot.
+You’ll still have to pay utilities, which typically add up to around $72, according to Numbeo (this total accounts for electricity, heating, cooling, water and garbage).

 When you buy a home in Mexico, you can do so with a “direct deed,” in a local corporation or via a fideicomiso (bank trust).
 These options provide safe and trustworthy ways to buy a home and have access to homeownership rights.
-Plus, many Mexican real estate markets employ English-speaking agents to help you throughout the process without worrying about a language barrier.
+Plus, many Mexican real estate markets employ English-speaking agents to help you throughout the process.
+That way, you won’t have to worry about a language barrier.

 Safety in Mexico

 While most popular areas of Mexico are safe, violent crime is a widespread issue in many Mexican states.
-In September 2024, the U.S. State Department issued a level 2 travel advisory to travelers looking to go to Mexico.
-This means travelers should “exercise increased caution” when travelling there.
+In August 2025, the U.S. State Department issued a level 2 travel advisory to travelers looking to go to Mexico.
+This means travelers should “exercise increased caution” when traveling there.

 Healthcare in Mexico